Why Your Content Isn’t Showing Up in AI and How to Fix It

 You Won’t Rank.
 You’ll Be Cited.

 Traditional SEO isn't dead, but it is shifting.
 Search is no longer just about matching keywords.
-AI engines like ChatGPT, Claude, and Perplexity are pulling from credible sources to answer questions directly.
-These tools don’t rely on ranking algorithms in the same way as Google.
+AI engines like ChatGPT, Claude, and Perplexity pull from credible sources to answer questions directly.
+These tools don’t rely on classic ranking algorithms.
 They surface what they trust.

 If your content isn’t showing up, it’s not because your SEO failed.
 It’s because the AI doesn’t trust you (yet).